jorgevee/Nextjs_Java/README.md

-# My Webapp
+# Nextjs and Java Spring Boot App

-My Webapp is a full-stack web application built with Next.js for the client-side and Java Spring Boot and Spring Security for the server-side.
+A full-stack web application built with Next.js for the client-side and Java Spring Boot and Spring Security for the server-side.
 The application is designed to provide users with an easy and secure way to manage their data.

 ## Installation